 My heart rate accelerated in anticipation of what was about to happen.
 I’d seen it many times on TV but never in person, let alone five meters in front of me!
 I had come to the Sierra of Hornachos in Extremadura, Spain, to witness the release of some birds of prey and storks back into the wild.
-Injured birds had fortunately been found and rushed to the NGO wildlife sanctuary called AMUS (Acción por el Mundo Salvaje, meaning Action for the Wild World) to be nurtured back to health and subsequently released back into nature.
+Injured birds that had fortunately been found and rushed to the NGO wildlife sanctuary called AMUS (Acción por el Mundo Salvaje, meaning Action for the Wild World) to be nurtured back to health and subsequently released back into nature.

 As a storytelling photographer, I wanted to document this event, so I set my camera’s settings to high-speed continuous, commonly referred to as spray and pray, so as not to miss any moment.
 Peering through the viewfinder, I waited for the magic moment.

-Diego Guerrero, the founder and director of AMUS, is a firm believer in change through education.
+Alvaro Guerrero, the founder and director of AMUS, is a firm believer in change through education.
 Periodically, he releases birds back into nature and turns these events into an opportunity for people, especially children, to participate.
 It’s literally a hands-on learning experience.
 On the day of the release, he hands a bird to a person who has volunteered to participate, who in turn releases the wild animal into the air.

-Diego with an Eagle Owl (Bubo Bubo)
+Alvaro with an Eagle Owl (Bubo Bubo)

 I saw on Facebook sometime in early September 2023 that on the 17th, AMUS would release some birds back into the wild.
 Immediately, I was interested, both personally and professionally, and so I showed up.